The Differences Between Hot Yoga and Traditional Yoga

 Benefits

-Hot yoga has a wide variety of physical benefits, including increased flexibility, improved cardiovascular health, and increased muscle strength.
-It also has mental benefits, such as improved concentration, reduced stress, and reduced anxiety.
-Hot yoga provides an increased calorie burn which makes it an effective practice for getting in shape and losing weight.
+Hot yoga has a wide variety of physical benefits, including increased flexibility and mobility, improved cardiovascular health, reduction or elimination of chronic pain, increased muscle strength and enhanced balance.
+It also has mental benefits, such as improved concentration, reduced stress, better quality sleep and reduced anxiety.
+Hot yoga also increases the calorie burn from a regular yoga classes which makes it an effective practice for getting in shape and living your healthiest life.

 1 (4) (1).jpg